Start Here

 Revealed: How Much You Need To Retire in ONE SIMPLE FORMULA

-Because most people, I wonder if they’ve thought this through.
+Because for most people, I wonder if they’ve thought this through.
 I’ve spoken to hundreds and hundreds of people, and they often talk to me about how they want to be rich—they want to be financially free and wealthy.
 But very few of them have thought about what that means to them and their circumstances— to be free of the need to go to work, and how they’ll get their time back to get the experiences they’d always hoped to have time to do.

-[Free Report: How to Manage Your Money Better & Make it Work For You While You Sleep?]
+[Free Report: How to Manage Your Money Better & Make it Work For You While You Sleep]

 So I want to talk about a rule of thumb today, and it’s the Rule of 25.